rafael-s-santos/context-search-pro/README.md

 Context Search Pro is a refined and lightweight productivity extension for Chrome that streamlines your search workflow.
 It eliminates the need to copy-paste text between tabs by adding a simple and intuitive search menu directly to your right-click context menu.

+### Features

+-   **Seamless Integration:** Adds a "Search on..." menu directly to your right-click context menu.
+-   **Bilingual Support:** Automatically displays in English or Portuguese based on your browser's language.
+-   **Core Search Engines:** Quick access to Google, Gemini, and YouTube.
+-   **Lightweight & Secure:** Built with minimal permissions, ensuring your privacy and a fast experience.
+-   **Modern Platform:** Developed on Manifest V3, the latest and most secure standard for Chrome extensions.

 ### Installation

 The easiest way to install is directly from the Chrome Web Store: